catalyst-cloud/catalystcloud-docs/source/audit-logs/activating-audit-logs.rst

 =======================================

-As the functionality of the audit log service allows you to aggregate logging from multiple projects into one place, we will need to choose a location that can store the Logs from all of our project.
+As the functionality of the audit log service allows you to aggregate logging from multiple projects into one place, you will need to choose a location that can store the Logs from all of our project.
 If you only have one project, this step is still relevant as you will need a place for your logs to be directed to regardless.